 During a training workshop that we recently conducted, our students got into a discussion as to what is better, integral color or color hardener.
-I feel contractors’ creative abilities can really flow once they have mastered the use of both products.
-This will allow them to produce some really unique, realistic-looking recreations of stone, brick or tile.
+I feel contractors’ creative abilities can really flow once they have mastered the use of both products and how they are different.
+Knowing both integral color and color hardeners allow them to produce some really unique, realistic-looking recreations of stone, brick or tile.

 There is absolutely nothing wrong with selecting either or both of the products for decorative concrete work.
 But they are completely different in nature and usage.
 They provide different looks to the concrete, the finished product performs differently, and both require a completely different installation process.
-There are also huge cost differences.
+The cost differences are also huge.